Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 All of the methods trace out control of flow and it should be clear as to where you could put your own logic.
 See below for sample trace output.

-The interface assemblies needed by the code are shipped with the Command platform and for developers are made available as NuGet packages on GitHub's package server (in the Keyfactor Organization).
+The interface assemblies needed by the code are shipped with the Command platform and for developers are made publicly available as NuGet packages on GitHub's package server (in the Keyfactor Organization).
 The sample uses the following Keyfactor specific packages:
 - `Keyfactor.Logging`
 - `Keyfactor.Orchestrators.Common`
 - `Keyfactor.Platform.IOrchestratorJobCompleteHandler`